DawidMartenczuk/oms/README.md

 ### WAPRO Mag Integration
 <img align="center" src="https://logos-net.pl/wp-content/uploads/2013/12/logo_wapro400x200.png" />

 My integration with Asseco WAPRO Mag using a built-in Laravel ORM - Eloquent.
-By mapping a useful objects for my project, we can impleemnt in a simply way a lot of features, for example I created a Controllers that allow you to view a list of products in ERP Warehouse database, create new orders, insert new data of our customer profile, preview our orders and data, and more, and more.
+By mapping a useful objects for my project, we can implement it in a simply way with a lot of features.
+For example in a short time I Developed a Controllers that allow you to view a list of products in ERP Warehouse database, collect a cart, create new orders, insert new data of our customer profile, preview our orders and data, and more, and more.

-### Laravel objects
+### Laravel

 For this project I implemented default Laravel objects that are built-in framework - especially a Authentication models, that allow users to register, login, and reset passwords.
+Laravel's MVC specification, in my opinion, is simpliest than in other Frameworks.
+So Development in this framework is easy for me, and it allows to complete projects very fast with it.

 ### Available options in app

 * Login, Register, Reset password
 * View list of products in Warehouse
 * View details of product
+* Collect product in Cart
 * Create order
 * Insert or view data of our customer profile in ERP
 * View our orders